JDSecDef/JDSecDef.github.io/_posts/2022-06-12-GPP-Cpasswords.md

 A security risk exists because the GPP xml files are accessible and readable to all authenticated users in a domain.
 These files are stored in the SYSVOL share on domain controllers.

-These xml files can be easily searched using the below command in command prompt.</p>
+These xml files can be easily searched using the below command in command prompt.
+Remember to replace the FQDN value with the actual domain value.</p>

 ~~~cmd
 findstr /S /I cpassword \\<FQDN>\\sysvol\<FQDN>\policies\*.xml